pop-team/pop-java/docs/installation.rst

 To install POP-Java we need to launch the command ``ant`` int the POP-Java directory.
 Once the source code is compiled, launch the installation with the install script: ``sudo ./install``.
-This script will guide us trough the installation by asking us some questions.
+This script will guide us through the installation by asking us some questions.
 Be aware that if we install POP-Java in the default location we need the administrator rights.
 Please use the option ``-E`` with the sudo command to keep the environment variables.